 Founders Daniel and Alison McQueen guiding a patient through a session.

-At the Center for Medicinal Mindfulness, a legal therapeutic psychedelic clinic in Boulder, Colorado, we have led thousands of people on psychedelic cannabis and ketamine journeys that have brought major breakthroughs in their lives.
+At the Center for Medicinal Mindfulness, a legal psychedelic therapy clinic in Boulder, Colorado, we have led thousands of people through cannabis-assisted and ketamine-assisted psychedelic therapy sessions that have brought major breakthroughs in their lives.
 We help them to heal trauma, PTSD, depression, anxiety, grief, and feelings of meaninglessness.